Instagram Ads for Real Estate Marketers: 10 Best Practices

 Not only is Instagram one of the most used social platforms in the world, but it is also still a relatively untapped market for real estate marketers.
 According to FitSmallBusiness.com, only 14% of realtors are on Instagram.
 At the same time, 83% of all home buyers reported wanting pictures of properties online.
 So not only is your audience likely on Instagram, but these prospective homebuyers also want to see pictures of your listings.
 That sounds like reason enough to advertise on Instagram.

-If you’re ready to dive into the Instagram advertising world, here are 10 best practices to get you ahead of your competition.
+If you’re ready to dive into the Instagram advertising world, let's go through these 10 best practices in more detail to get you ahead of your competition.

 1. Set defined goals

 Why are you advertising on Instagram?
 Is it to engage those people searching to purchase their first home?
 Or maybe you’re going after renters who are willing to sign a year-long lease?
 Perhaps you’re looking to tap into an entirely new market or even just raise awareness amongst the location your real estate firm is serving?
 Whatever your goals are, the first step to configuring a successful Instagram advertising campaign is defining them.